How to choose the best mobile phone

 - Pros It’s generally easy to use, extremely customisable and provides access to the wide variety of apps, games and entertainment available from the Google Play store.
 There's also loads of Android phones to choose from whatever your budget.

 - Cons In the past, Android has been slightly more vulnerable to attack than Apple handsets.
 That's beginning to change now, though - Google is putting more emphasis on vetting apps in the app store and patching security holes before they're released on the Google Play store.
-Sometimes the manufacturer and network provider can be slow to release Android updates to users – for instance, some phones still haven’t received the 2015 Marshmallow version, let alone 2016's Nougat.
+Sometimes the manufacturer and network provider can be slow to release Android updates to users – for instance, some phones still haven’t received the 2015 Marshmallow version, let alone 2016's Nougat or 2017's Oreo.

 Windows